-t the centre of our information societies is the production of A the centre of our minimum as a second of the centre of data through platforms, social networks, and machines.
+A the centre of our information societies is the production of massive amounts of data through platforms, social networks, and machines.
 Increasingly, companies have turned to automated machines and agents to make sense of this abundance of data through algorithms.

-Although typically defined as a set of "encoded procedures" or "a logical series of steps for organising and acting on a body of data to quickly achieve a desired outcome"2, the term algorithm is often intended to describe a larger intersection of code, data and automated decisions.
+Although typically defined as a set of "encoded procedures" or "a logical series of steps for organising and acting on a body of data to quickly achieve a desired outcome", the term algorithm is often intended to describe a larger intersection of code, data and automated decisions.
 Originating from computer science and used in various social science disciplines, the term has been used to convey various meanings on the intertwining of human and machine decision inputs, and the extent to which the term includes code, data and ecosystems often varies.